iampeterbanjo/iampeterbanjo.com/README.md

 ## Design principles

+### 0. :thinking: Reflect on decisions and processes

+> The best approach to improving a software development environment is to amplify learning. _Lean software development, an Agile Toolkit - Mary Poppendick, Tom Poppendick._

+[Journaling][journal] and documenting significant [architecture decisions][adr] will help in reflection and learning from previous iterations.
+[Learn more][adr]

-### 1. Structure folders by components
+### 1. Structure folders by projects and components

+> It turns out that understanding the existing product is the dominant maintenance activity...
+Once we know what we need to change, the modification itself may well be trivial.
+But the road to that enlightenment is often painful.
+This means our primary task as programmers isn’t to write code, but to understand it. _Your Code as a Crime Scene - Adam Tornhill_

 Organising the project by components, and by extension features, makes the folder hierarchy helpful in searching, reading and editing code.
 [Learn more][breakintcomponents]

-### 2. Folders are plugins

-Each folder contains one or more features that will be registered as a HapiJS plugin.
+A follow-on from this idea is that each server folder contains one or more features that will be registered as a HapiJS plugin.
 This is used to create API boundaries between parts of the application.
 A plugin contains -

 - methods: for sharing features across plugin boundaries
 - helpers: where the features are implemented
 - plugin: HapiJS plugin definition e.g. name, version etc.
-- index.js: exported function that can be registered on the server.
+- index: exported function that can be registered on the server.
 [Learn more][require-modules]

-This makes testing easier since a feature can be easily composed, spied or mocked.
+This makes testing easier since a feature can be easily composed.

-### 3. Test everything
+### 2. Test everything

+> Tip 48: Design to test: Start thinking about testing before you write a line of code. _The Pragmatic Programmer: From journeyman to master - Andrew Hunt, David Thomas_

 Instead of asking how much should I test, I've made it a design goal to make everything testable.
-HapiJS makes this easier by providing tools and properties to spy or inspect.
+HapiJS makes this easier by providing an API that can use dependency injection and instrument requests.
 For example,

 ```JavaScript
 await server.register({